5 Types of Conflict in Relationships and How to Deal With Them

 Your partner finally got his first paycheck!
 You’re so thrilled because you wanted to go on a fancy date.
 You’ve been telling him about a nearby restaurant, and you felt that he understood what you meant by that.

-Who wants to stay in a relationship when your partner constantly criticizes you and your decisions?
-It’s like having someone to blame and avoiding taking responsibility.
+Who wants to stay in a relationship where your partner constantly criticizes you and your decisions?

 For example: